 Portrait of Empress Renhuai, Zhu Lian (? — 1127), the Queen of Emperor Qinzong of Song.

-Zhao Huan’s Fatuity and Prerequisite of Pursuing Peace
+Zhao Huan’s Fatuity and Prerequisite for Pursuing Peace

-If a monarch failed after bravely combats, that was still honorable.
+If a monarch failed after bravely combating, that was still honorable.

 Huge Crossbow, Gunpowder, and Firelock of the Song Dynasty